Yu-Vitaqua-fer-Chronos/Nimpiler/README.md

  * Java
    * Now this, THIS is the real beast, the goal of this would be to attempt to make a Java backend for Nim that intergrates decently with other Java libraries, and for using Nim to make a Java library itself.
      * This will definitely be harder than the others, but would be amazing to pull off!

+## Acknowledgements
+Thanks to Zerbina for providing the stuff we needed!
+We were veeeeery lost